Financial-Times/ui-style-guide/README.md

 ```
 * You also need to check if command line tools are installed for xcode

-* Install Jekyll with `sudo gem installl jekyll` (you will require administrative access to your machine to do this).
+* Install Jekyll with `sudo gem install jekyll` (you will require administrative access to your machine to do this).
 Hopefully you will see something like this:

 ```
 [user.name@FT-12345 style-guide]$ sudo gem install jekyll